range of tankless water heaters

 Operating Costs

 Although all A. O. Smith water heaters are efficient, certain models cost less to run.
-For example, a high-efficiency condensing gas tank water heater utilizes the heat from the exhaust gasses and costs less to operate than a standard gas heater.
+For example, a high-efficiency condensing gas tank water heater utilizes the heat from the exhaust gases and costs less to operate than a standard gas heater.
 If your preferred energy source is electricity, then a hybrid electric water heater that combines the efficiency of a heat pump with conventional electric heating is up to four times more efficient than a standard electric water heater.

 Our water heater buying guide provides more information on selecting the right water heater for your needs.
 Alternatively, contact an approved A. O. Smith water heater installer near you for advice.